Perc Westmore: Biography

 He made an onscreen cameo in the 1937 film Hollywood Hotel.
 Perc was the make-up artist for Bette Davis during the filming of The Private Lives of Elizabeth and Essex in 1939, where she became the first Hollywood actress to appear bald on screen (although it was actually only a couple of inches of her hairline which was shaved, to appear bald under wigs).
-This wasn't due to Westmore's ideas, but because Davis wanted to appear historically accurate as Queen Elizabeth.
-He very nearly changed Lauren Bacall's styling to something similar to Marlene Dietrich when Bacall attended for her screen test prior to her first film for Warner Bros.
+This wasn't due to Westmore's ideas, but because Davis wanted to appear historically accurate as Queen Elizabeth I. He very nearly changed Lauren Bacall's styling to something similar to Marlene Dietrich when Bacall attended for her screen test prior to her first film for Warner Bros.
 Bacall panicked at the suggestion and called producer Howard Hawks who insisted to Perc that he should leave her the way she was.

 In 1951, he worked with the United States Navy to develop a hair style for female personnel which would stand up to sea breezes and prevent the hair from falling against the collar, which at the time was against regulations.
 Perc died of a heart attack on 30 September 1970, at his home in North Hollywood.
 He is interred at Glendale's Forest Lawn Memorial Park.
 He was posthumously nominated for Outstanding Achievement in Make-up at the 23rd Primetime Emmy Awards in 1971 for his work on The Third Bill Cosby Special.
 The award went to Robert Dawn for Mission: Impossible.

 On 3 October 2008, the Westmore family received a star on the Hollywood Walk of Fame for their work in the motion picture industry.